 Having Dill All Season

 Dill is a biennial herb, which means a 2-year life, but it is normally grown as an annual.
 It tends to bolt as the weather gets warm.
-To have enough Dill for all-season start early in the spring and practice succession planting throughout the summer.
+To have enough Dill for an all-season start early in the spring and practice succession planting throughout the summer.
 This seed company has Dill planting instructions.
 Start young plants or seeds every 14 days.

 In tropical areas, Dill is a fall and winter crop.
-It is now almost July and my last plant is ready to compost.
-Dill bolts earliest in warm climates, planting in containers can help.
+It is now almost July, and my last plant is ready to compost.
+Dill bolts earliest in warm climates; planting in containers can help.

 Do Not Transplant

-Dill has a long taproot, it cannot be transplanted.
+Dill has a long taproot; it cannot be transplanted.
 Put it where you intend it to stay.
 You can plant it in containers deeper than 12″.

 Growing Dill In Containers

 You can plant a succession of Dill plants in containers.
-Use deep containers, soilless potting soil, keep the soil moist but never wet, and provide the plants 6-8 hours of sun.
+Use deep containers, and soilless potting soil, keep the soil moist but never wet, and provide the plants with 6-8 hours of sun.
 You can sow seeds directly in the containers.
-Sprinkle a few seeds over the soil and cover with a light layer of soil—Dill germanates in about 14 days.
+Sprinkle a few seeds over the soil and cover them with a light layer of soil—Dill germanates in about 14 days.
 Thin the plants to one or two per pot.
 This piece will help with choosing potting soil.

 Planting In The Ground

-Plant in full sun, in moist, soil amended with compost.
+Plant in full sun, in moist soil amended with compost.
 Dill grows best in neutral to slightly acidic soil.